-In Scrum: Scrum does not specify testing methods, and testing is not a part of the Scrum framework.
-This said, most Scrum teams test, and within the Scrum framework, the product owner would be the appropriate person to define acceptance tests.
+In scrum: scrum does not specify testing methods, and testing is not a part of the scrum framework.
+This said, most scrum teams test, and within the scrum framework the product owner would be the appropriate person to define acceptance tests.

-The concept of acceptance testing exists in other engineering disciplines than software development, and is usually referred to as black-box testing.
+The concept of acceptance testing exists in engineering disciplines other than software development and is usually referred to as black-box testing.